xmchen0/web-scraping-job-postings/README.md

 All my hypothesises were wrong.
 Turns out this error occurred because when a web request take an excessive amount of time to process by the app, the router will terminate the request if it takes longer than 30 seconds to complete.

 Then I thought about creating a new heroku git repo to start fresh.
 Guess what?
 It worked like magic.
-My app finally deployed and I wanted to cry for joy.
+My app finally deployed!

 To avoid the timeout error, the request must be processed in the dyno by your app and a response delivered back to the router within 30 seconds.
 You can check the request time by double clicking anywhere on the web page and select "inspect" > "networking".
 Or if you want, try creating a new heroku git repo and re-deploy.
 Here's how you can do that in your command line: